CvX/www.ruby-lang.org/en/documentation/faq/9/index.md

 ## Built-in libraries

-### What does `instance_methods(nil)` return?
+### What does `instance_methods(false)` return?

-The method `instance_methods` returns an array containing the names of methods that the receiver responds to.
+The method `instance_methods` returns an array containing the names of instance methods in the receiving class or module.
 This will include the methods in superclasses and in mixed in modules.

-`instance_methods(nil)` returns the names of just those methods which are defined in the object's class.
+`instance_methods(false)` or `instance_methods(nil)` returns the names
+of just those methods which are defined in the receiver.

 ### How do random number seeds work?